 You can use Mykonos as your base to visit some other amazing greek islands (including Santorini).
-That’s all you to know about the other awesome greek islands you can visit from Mykonos with a few hours trip by ferry or a quick flight.
+This is all you need to know about the other awesome greek islands you can visit from Mykonos with a few hours trip by ferry or a quick flight.

 These are the best islands near Mykonos:

-The great things about Mykonos is that you can actually visit other Cyclades islands around as it is pretty much in the center of the islands group.
+The great thing about Mykonos is that you can actually visit other Cyclades islands around it, as it is pretty much in the center of this greek islands group.

 I highly recommend you stay at least 1 night to all of these islands (apart from Dilos obviously which is not inhabited) because a day trip will always be tiring with all the ferries trips you may have to do.

 Greek island hopping is possible but you have to consider the costs and the times as the ferry schedules will basically dictate your plans.

 Unfortunately, it is nearly impossible to visit the islands on the western side of Greece like Corfu, Zante (Zakynthos) or Kefalonia (these are located at the Ionian sea between Italy and Greece) as there are no direct connection flights or ferries and you always have to go through Athens (and possibly take a bus to some other ports on the west side of Greece etc).

 Also, I DO NOT recommend visiting Crete or Rhodes from Mykonos.

 It is 100% doable, but Crete and Rhodes are very big islands and you need to dedicate at least a week to each one of those.